bruml2/bruml2.github.io/about/index.md

 Below is a static version of the
-[Overview timeline](ruml.com/thehebrewbible/timelines/overview.html) which focuses on what might be called the "background context" during the period covered and the events which led to the following context.
+[Overview timeline](ruml.com/thehebrewbible/timelines/overview.html) which focuses on what might be called the "background contexts" during the period covered and the events which led to each following context.
 I call these contexts "eras" although "perod" is a typical usage among historians.
+A typical use for the era on a timeline would be to denote a war, a reign, or the economic context as in the Great Depression.

 [timeline image]